 If you think maths isn’t fun, you have the wrong end of the metristick.
 We have lots of active learning packs to help make enjoying maths as easy as 1, 2, 3!
 We have packs for all sorts of topics, from place value, to fractions, to money.
 There are many schemes of work to help you assess the strengths and weaknesses of each approach, including those using the popular “Singapore method”.
 And ladybird counters, number lines, giant plastic coins and games will create an interactive lesson.

 But if your scientific interest errs on the natural wonders side of things, then you must explore our Earth Sciences base.
-The colour for this base is (appropriately) an earthy brown.
-If you enter through the glass doors and walk straight ahead, then take a left in front of the library training room, you will find it.
-Here dinosaurs reign!
-And you can travel the world through maps, huggable globes and illustrated encyclopaedias.
-This is also the place to go if you are teaching anything animals or ecological.
+The colour for this base is (appropriately) an earthy brown and you’ll find it by entering through the glass doors and walking straight ahead, before taking a left in front of the Post Graduate Research room.
+Here dinosaurs reign, volcanoes erupt, wild beasts roam free, the world is in your hands, the environment flourishes and borders are there to be crossed.
+It’s the perfect section for anyone with exploratory inclinations and as it’s also the base for space and astronomy, some of the active learning is truly out of this world!

 So come and explore, we won’t bite (but there’s no guarantee that the dinosaurs won’t).